-Geology (formerly GEOS Science and Mathematics Group 1 course 109)
+Geology (formerly GEOS 109)

 An intermediate examination of the processes that influence the physical and chemical nature of the Earth's surface with special attention given to the influence of human actions on the lithosphere, hydrosphere, and atmosphere.
 Students learn how the risks from natural hazards are assessed and minimized; understand the consequences of natural resource extraction; and consider the sources, transportation, fate, and remediation of waste and pollution in the environment.
 Real-world examples emphasize the importance of these topics for solving environmental problems.
 Prerequisite: GEOS 110 or permission of instructor.